 Let’s say you read the book The Sandwich Swap by Queen Rania Al Abdullah.
 After the read aloud, your students are inspired and want to have their own class potluck to celebrate all the different cultures represented in the class.

 Each of these are examples of inspired action.
 Students read a book and are inspired to take some REAL AUTHENTIC action based off of their reading experiences… inspired action will definitely lead to fun and engagement… and it means that teaching reading is also teaching our students how to change the world.

 6. Explore More Reading Genres

-A HUGE part of having fun during your reading block is making sure that students are actually enjoying the texts that they are reading during their independent reading time.
+A HUGE part of having fun while teaching reading is making sure that students are actually enjoying the texts that they are reading during their independent reading time.
 This means they need to have a real clear understanding of the types of books they enjoy reading…and the types of books they find boring or not very exciting.

 When you explore a variety of genres you are helping your students discover their reading identities.
 The more genres they are familiar with the more likely they are to select texts they will enjoy reading.